triestpa/Police-Analysis-Python/README.md

 Name: county_name, dtype: int64
 ```

-If you're familiar with Vermont's geography, you'll notice that the police stop seem to be more concentrated in counties in the southern-half of the state.
-The southern-half of the state is also where much of the cross-state traffic flows in transit to and from New Hampshire, Massachusets, and New York state.
+If you're familiar with Vermont's geography, you'll notice that the police stops seem to be more concentrated in counties in the southern-half of the state.
+The southern-half of the state is also where much of the cross-state traffic flows in transit to and from New Hampshire, Massachusetts, and New York state.
 Since the traffic stop data is from the state troopers, this interstate traffic could potentially explain why we see more traffic stops in these counties.

 https://public.tableau.com/views/VtPoliceStops/Sheet1?:embed=y&:display_count=yes&publish=yes